Hacking CITRIX - the forceful way

 Jonathan

 Jonathan, thanks.
 I am not very sure.
 I guess it has something to do with the CITRIX logo, which appears on the screen when a connection is established.
-But, that would mean that no one can make tutorials or screenshot their products.
-Anyway, the videos are still available from GC.

 I’m wondering what FREE features Citrix has for deploying apps to the internet in a secure manner.
 The only thing I could find was the Citrix Secure Gateway 3.0 (is this still supported or maintained?) from which the admin guide and checklist is no longer avaiable so forget about the documentation.